Dental Web Design

 Multi-Location Groups

-Groups need brand consistency across locations while allowing local customization at scale, without the inconsistency that undermines brand authority.
+Groups need brand consistency across locations.
+However, they must also allow local customization at scale, without inconsistency undermining brand authority.

 - Centralized brand management at group level